cudeso/misp2sentinel/README.md

 #### API key

-You need an API key to access the MISP API.
+The MISP2Sentinel integrations requires access to the MISP REST API and you need an API key to access it.

 Create the key under **Global Actions**, **My Profile** and then choose **Auth keys**.
 Add a new key.
-The key can be set to read-only, the integration does not alter MISP data.
+The key can be set to *read-only* as the integration does not alter MISP data.

 #### Python environment